 Debt payments really weigh you down in terms of reaching financial independence.

 Take that $1,000 per month that you need for reaching your $1 million dollar goal.
-If you’re paying that out in the form of a car payment or other debts each month, you’ve just lowered your chances of reaching FI tremendously.
+If you’re paying that out in the form of a car payment each month, you’ve just lowered your chances of reaching FI tremendously.
 Is it worth it?

 It might take some time to get used to driving older, paid-for cars.
 But as someone who decided a decade ago to dump car payments and newer cars for older paid-for cars, I can tell you it’s worth it.